SUMaC Admissions

 - Academic Records

-- We require unofficial transcripts for each school or academic program you took graded courses at from Fall 2018 through Fall 2020.
+We require unofficial transcripts for each school or academic program from which you earned grades (such as letter or numerical grades) from Fall 2021 through Fall 2023.
 If you have multiple grade reports from one school, rather than one transcript from that school, please combine that into a single file for upload.
 Homeschooled applicants should submit a document similar to a transcript with their coursework from the years listed above.
 Homeschooled students should also submit transcripts from any graded courses they took with a school or program during this period.

-- We require one recommendation letter from a math teacher.
+We require one online recommendation form from a math teacher.

 - Optional Video Essay

-- This video essay is an opportunity to share more about yourself.
-You can consider it a conversation between you and our Admissions Committee, or you may also choose to tell us something you haven't mentioned elsewhere in the application.
+This video essay is an opportunity to share more about your interest in our program.
+You can consider it a conversation between you and our Admissions Committee.
 If you attend a school in which the primary language of instruction is a language other than English, we strongly encourage you to complete the video essay.

 - $65 Application Fee

-- You may submit the $65 application fee online using a credit card.
-Please see instructions for payment at the end of the Online Application.
+You may submit the $65 application fee online using a credit card.
+See instructions for payment at the end of the Online Application.
+Fee waivers can be provided if qualifications are met.
+Please contact precollegiate@stanford.edu.

 3. Check Your Application Status